kesne/sublime-dustjs/README.md

 sublime-dustjs
 ==============

-Dust.js support for Sublime Text.
+Better Dust.js support for Sublime Text.

 ### How to use